LitaHavr/irvas_windows/README.md

 # irvas_windows
-!Notice in this project HTML and CSS isn't mine
+Notice in this project HTML and CSS wnasn't made by myself, I only made some changes.